Lab Log Format

 - At the end of each month, create a table that summarizes the work you did for that month.

-- In order to receive extra credit for the month (juniors only) or to receive a 1.1 for the semester (juniors and seniors), you are expected to attend lab and/or do lab-related work for at least 4 hours per week (16 hours per month for a month with 4 full weeks).
-If your mentor takes a vacation, you are still expected to make entries in your log.
+- In order to receive extra credit for the month (juniors only) or to receive a 1.05 for the semester (juniors and seniors), you are expected to attend lab and/or do lab-related work for at least 4 hours per week (16 hours per month for a month with 4 full weeks).

 - A possible option for this time is analyzing articles that are related to your subject similar to the way you reviewed articles for this class.